 To produce hydrogen, it must be separated from the other elements in the molecules where it occurs.
-There are many different sources of hydrogen and ways for producing it for use as a fuel.
-The two most common methods for producing hydrogen are steam-methane reforming and electrolysis (splitting water with electricity.
-Researchers are exploring other hydrogen production methods or pathways.
+Hydrogen can be produced from many different sources in different ways to use as a fuel.
+The two most common methods for producing hydrogen are steam-methane reforming and electrolysis (splitting water with electricity).
+Researchers are exploring other hydrogen production methods, or pathways.

 Steam-methane reforming is a widely used method of commercial hydrogen production

 Steam-methane reforming accounts for nearly all commercially produced hydrogen in the United States.
 Commercial hydrogen producers and petroleum refineries use steam-methane reforming to separate hydrogen atoms from carbon atoms in methane (CH4).
 In steam-methane reforming, high-temperature steam (1,300°F to 1,800°F) under 3 bar–25 bar pressure (1 bar = 14.5 pounds per square inch) reacts with methane in the presence of a catalyst to produce hydrogen, carbon monoxide, and a relatively small amount of carbon dioxide (CO2).

 Industrial facilities and petroleum refineries primarily use natural gas as the methane source for hydrogen production.
 Several fuel cell power plants in the United States treat and use landfill gas (biogas) as hydrogen source.
 Biofuels and petroleum fuels are also potential hydrogen sources.